khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 What's probably going on is that it is the nurturing aspect of agreeableness that is the opposite of competitiveness.

 I think I'm fairly agreeable, though there's a bit of ambiguity on this one.
-I am definitely averse to conflict, but I can also be very blunt, which is not supposed to be typical of agreeable people.
+I can also be very blunt, which is not supposed to be typical of agreeable people.
 I have a theory for this, but it's too vague to try to explain here.

 # Neuroticism